-Cooktown Festival is held over a three day weekend in early to mid-June, and it is one of the best events on the peninsula.
+Cooktown Festival is held over a three day weekend in early to mid-June, and it is one of the best Cape York events.
 In addition to eating competitions, a truck pulling competition, cane toad races and other fun, there is the re-enactment of Cook's landing, which is great to watch.

 Cooktown Show is held over a weekend in early August, and it is a tiny version of your Royal Easter Show.

-There are the usual competitions and displays, there is entertainment, but with only a small population, don't expect a heap of rides.
+There are the usual competitions and displays, there is entertainment, street food vans, markets, but with only a small population, don't expect a heap of rides.

-The Cooktown Annual Race Meeting is held in the first weekend of November, and it is our own tiny version of Melbourne Cup.
+The Cooktown Annual Race Meeting is held at the Cooktown Racecourse in the first weekend of November, and it is our own tiny version of Melbourne Cup.

-Apart from the horse races there is also the Fashions on the Field competition and as always, drinks and fun.
+Apart from the horse races there is also the Fashions on the Field competition and as always, food vans, drinks and fun.

 Wallaby Creek Festival